 - The title process begins once your contract is fully executed:

 - Contract Receipted.
 Title order opened.
 Title Plant.
 Abstract Department.
 Title Examination.
-Title Examination.
 Title Information.
 Closing Title Office.
-Inspections 7 Repairs.
+Inspections & Repairs.
 Closing Date &Time.
 Lender.
 Title Company.
 Closing Day at the Title Company.
 Funding Authorization.
 Title company submits policy package.
-They’ll also prepare your closing statement.
+Coordinate preparation of the closing statement.